Our Church's Endowment: It Matters

 The Restricted Account contains funds having specific purposes designated by the donor, usually through their bequests to the Church.
 For example, existing funds support: annual gifts to individuals with specific needs; discretionary support for the work of our Boards of Deacons and Pastoral Care; purchases of library books and of music; maintenance and other support for the organ; and flowers used in the sanctuary.

-The Church needs income from its endowed funds, each year and in the long run, to meet operating budgets and to provide for the continuing care and maintenance of the physical plant.
+The Church needs income from its endowed funds, each year and in the long run, to meet operating budgets and to provide for the continuing care and maintenance of the physical building.
 Therefore, the Church seeks to manage its endowment carefully and wisely, and to preserve its long-range buying power.